 29. Get A Large Desk

-Maybe it is just me, but when I see people working on a single laptop on a tiny desk, I just think how that is efficient, productive, or even comfortable.
+Maybe it is just me, but when I see people working on a single laptop on a tiny desk, I just think about how that is efficient, productive, or even comfortable.

 Get a large desk with enough space for your equipment and for you to spread out with paper, pens, and other office equipment.